TMJ Symptoms & Treatments

 Other than the rare scenario and the above mentioned problems, I mostly view TMJ disorders as a musculo-skeletal condition caused by body functions going awry.

 Many chiropractors have had success treating TMD for years, even without a holistic view, utilizing only the chiropractic adjustment.
 Things like ultrasound therapy, cold laser and joint manipulation provide much benefit as they alter the surrounding musculature of the jaw.

 For each and every condition there is a group of muscles and conditions that directly affect how well the muscles function in that area.
 For the TMJ some of the major considerations are head trauma, blood sugar imbalances, immune conditions and chemical intolerance/heavy metals.

 Head trauma can cause injury to the intricate muscles that balance the TMJ.
 Actually, trauma or injuries to anywhere in the body can cause the TMJ to dysfunction.
 The TMJ acts as one of the body’s many “gyroscopes” that helps to maintain balance and keep the head level.
-If something from a knee to a shoulder makes you “off balance” then the TMJ is often going to try and compensate.
+Something as small as back pain on the right or a “bad left knee” or a shoulder that is rotated forward can be enough to throw your TMJ “gyroscope” out of balance and make muscles have to change their position to compensate.

 Some dental work including braces can also alter the mechanics of the TMJ and can often show up as injuries or compensations in the treatment process.

 Dysglycemia is a disorder when your body is having a hard time balancing blood sugar.
 This can be due to stress, processed foods, low nutrition diet or inadequate protein intake.
 The majority of this balancing occurs between the pancreas and the adrenal glands.
 The pancreas releases insulin when blood sugar is high sugar and the adrenal glands release adrenalin and noradrenalin when blood sugar is low.